 Think you’re too young for life insurance?
+Probably not.

 Here’s the truth: With very few exceptions, the younger you are when you buy a life insurance policy, the less you’ll pay.

 Although hundreds of factors determine life insurance premiums, age is one of the most critical components, and it makes a strong case for buying life insurance as early in life as possible.
+Let’s discuss the benefits of buying life insurance at a young age.

 A life insurance company’s revenue is based upon the premiums collected from every customer minus the death benefits paid out within that group.
 So the critical job of a life insurance company then is to minimize the likelihood of an early payout in each policy that they approve.